 Connectivity is not optional when managing Lebanon currency; you need it for rate-checking apps.

-• Airport SIM cards: Convenient but marked up.
+• Airport SIM cards: Convenient but marked up compared to standard Lebanon currency prices.

 • City purchase: Official Touch or Alfa offices offer better rates for Lebanon currency but involve waiting.

-• eSIMs: For US travelers with unlocked phones, services like Airalo or Holafly are superior, bypassing the need to spend Lebanon currency on physical cards.
+• eSIMs: For US travelers with unlocked phones, services like Airalo or Holafly are superior, and finding the best eSIM for Lebanon travel allows you to bypass the need to spend Lebanon currency on physical cards.
+If you prefer physical, you can still buy a Sim card for tourists.

 Tipping culture in the fresh dollar economy